 Breast MRI uses powerful magnets and radio waves to create detailed pictures of the breast and surrounding tissue.
 These pictures show parts of the breast more clearly than ultrasound or mammogram.
-Breast MRI can be done in one or both breasts.
-This test does not use radiation (x-rays).
-Doctors can analyze the pictures on a computer or print them.

-How do I prepare for a Breast MRI?
+How to prepare for a Breast MRI

 - Heart defibrillator or pacemaker